 Many states and localities across the country that contract with private agencies to provide services in the public child welfare system have nondiscrimination requirements similar to the City of Philadelphia’s.
 Agencies voluntarily enter into these contracts and are paid taxpayer dollars to carry out the state’s duty to care for and provide homes for children whom the state has removed from their parents or guardians.

 Allowing agencies to “opt out” of contractual requirements based upon their religious beliefs could have dire consequences for the 437,000 children in foster care across the country.
 There is a shortage of homes for these children, and allowing agencies to turn away qualified, loving families because they do not meet the agency’s religious test only exacerbates the problem.

 Moreover, a broader decision holding that religious entities are constitutionally entitled to contract with the government but then refuse to comply with the parts of the contract to which they object would have a profound impact on all government contracting.

 Learn more about what’s at stake in Fulton

 On October 4, 2018, Family Equality filed a “friend of the court” (or amicus curiae) brief in federal appellate court to support the City of Philadelphia.
 Family Equality was joined in the brief by COLAGE, and was represented by our pro bono counsel Bryan Cave Leighton Paisner, LLP.

-Turning away families shrinks the pool of available placements, and those who age out of foster care not only begin adulthood on their own without the guidance, support, and stability of parents, but they are more likely to experience poverty, homelessness, incarceration, and early parenthood.
+Turning away families shrinks the pool of available home placements and leaves warm beds empty while children languish in less supportive care.
+And for those who age out of foster care without reunification or adoption, they are tragically left to not only begin adulthood on their own without the guidance, support, and stability of parents, but they are more likely to experience poverty, homelessness, incarceration, and early parenthood.